 Please click on the link to view a map of the Recommended Alternative (Click Here)

-Once the environmental document is finalized, the NCDOT project team will start developing final design plans of the recommended alternative for right of way acquisition and construction.
+The NCDOT project team has initiated the process to develop final plans for the recommended alternative which will be used for right of way acquisition and construction.

 Project Cost and Timeline